 If you use injectable drugs or medications, it is best to use new, sterile needles, syringes, and other injection equipment (e.g., cookers) every time to prevent getting HIV and other blood-borne infections.
 You should never share your injection equipment with others.
 If new equipment is not available or you must share equipment, it is recommended that you clean the items as directed between each use.

 We provide free drug injection disinfecting kits, which include alcohol swabs for cleaning the skin before injecting, cotton balls, bottle caps for cookers, and instructional information on how to clean needles and syringes.
 Please stop by our offices to pick up a kit.
 Free and confidential rapid point-of-care testing for HIV and hepatitis C are available.

 Early Intervention Services & Outreach

-Our EIS and Outreach program is intended to reduce the incidence of HIV in our community by engaging community members in outreach activities, community events, and educational programs.
-This approach facilitates access to HIV testing, counseling, referrals, and condom distribution for individuals who may not otherwise seek services.
+Our EIS and Outreach program aims to reduce HIV incidence in our community by engaging community members in outreach activities, community events, and educational programs.
+This approach enhances accessibility to HIV testing, counseling, referrals, and condom distribution for individuals who might not actively seek these services.